CyrusNajmabadi/lang-design/DictionaryExpressions.md

 1. Read-only dictionaries, which require both making a normal dictionary first, then wrapping them.
 1. Concurrent-dictionaries, which lack an `.Add` method, and thus cannot be used with normal collection initializers.

 Looking at the surrounding ecosystem, we also find examples everywhere of dictionary creation being more convenient and pleasant to use.
-Swift, TypeScript, Dart, Ruby, Python, and more opt for a succinct syntax for this purpose, with widespread usage, and to great effect.
+Swift, TypeScript, Dart, Ruby, Python, and more, opt for a succinct syntax for this purpose, with widespread usage, and to great effect.
 Cursory investigations have revealed no substantive problems arising in those ecosystems with having these literals built in.

 Unlike *collection expressions*, C# does not have an existing pattern serving as the corresponding deconstruction form.
 Designs here should be made with a consideration for being complimentary with deconstruction work.